 Hospice Patients and Families Love Their Pet Therapy Visits

-Vicki Diestelkamp and her Golden Doodle Bayley are on a mission to spread love and joy where it’s needed most.
+Vicki Diestelkamp and her Golden Retriever mix Bayley are on a mission to spread love and joy where it’s needed most.
 For ten years, Vicki has been visiting Alive Hospice with her specially trained therapy dogs, bringing an extra dose of comfort and love to our patients and their families.

 Studies have shown that, not only do dogs make most of us smile, they can also improve our health by releasing oxytocin, “the cuddle hormone,” decreasing stress, and just making us feel good!